 Part-time students may take a maximum of 90 credits each academic year.

 All of the ibooks required for the course are available to download free of charge to iPads.
 The University also has PC labs and a laptop loan service that can be used for residential visits.
 However, many students choose to buy some of the core textbooks for the course and/or a laptop.
 Students may occasionally need to print their assignments and other documents.
-Campus printing costs start from 5p per page.
 Estimated costs are £300 for a laptop up to £100 each year for books and printing.
 Total optional cost: £600

-Students are required to cover the cost of their accommodation during the residential periods, but the University negotiates discounted rates for these periods with a local hotel.
+Students are required to cover the cost of their accommodation during the residential periods.
+Wherever possible, the University negotiates discounted rates for these periods with a local hotel.
 Estimated cost £80 per night